-Sitting behind the Economy Recovery Plan are a number of documents that describe the overall context of the work, including the original consultation and context reports from the summer of 2020, plus the initial action plan and a summary document.
-These documents and the full 'East Sussex Reset brochure' are available on request from the County Council’s Economic Development department.
+A number of supplementary documents that describe the overall context of the work, including the original consultation and context reports developed through the summer of 2020, plus the detailed Action Plan, are also available on request.

 East Sussex Reset: Six missions, recovery as opportunity

 We are at a pivotal moment in the lives of businesses in East Sussex.
 We need to reset, to adapt and build resilience for the future.

 We must seize the opportunities for long-term change now, so that we can build a stronger, more inclusive and more sustainable future for the East Sussex economy.
 Ours is a beautiful, agile county awake to the challenges, poised for growth and ready to move forward with confidence.

 This Team East Sussex guide summarises the issues that we have to address, the changes we should make and the resources we can access.
 Our plans are organic, they will continue to respond to the demands of the rapidly changing world in which we live.